kallekalle/spotify-for-m1/README.md

 ## Installing dependencies
 ### 1. [Python 3](https://www.python.org/downloads/)

- - Download and install the latest version from the website
+ - Download and install the latest version from the website.
+Python is required for signing the app

 ### 2. [Node.js](https://nodejs.org/en/)

- - Download and install the latest version from the website
+ - Download and install the latest version from the website.
+Node.js is used for installing Nativefier.

 ### 3. [Nativefier](https://github.com/nativefier/nativefier)